grillazz/fastapi-polars/README.md

 - by adding polars dataframe as in-memory sink - framework is delivering no latency data storage based on parquet files which is transported to s3 as persistence layer in scheduled or adhoc steps
 - main goal was simplicity and low cost of usage

+on s3 we use merge to merge files for same dataframe for same day from different k8s nodes with gateway or maybe better is to open then in one polars operation / sort / write to new parquet ?